Posts Tagged ‘Fiction’

 “It’s either you or them.”
 Grandfather said as he took out his bag of tools with which he intended to prepare the fresh carcass.
 “You gotta understand that.”
 Hearing her continued to sob he added, “Clarice, your grandmother and I love you, but this is the way of our family.
 One of these days, your going to have to bring home dinner.”

 Milton remembered that day Clarice came to visit him in prison.
-Waiting for them in the visiting room, he saw Dr. Pleasance.
+Waiting for her in the visiting room, he saw Dr. Pleasance.
 She looked good with her red curly hair that fell down to her shoulders, and that British accent turned him on something fierce.
 She was here to see the inmate who did those Baby-Sitter Murders a few years back.
-He didn’t get why she bothered, that freak never said a word, but at least he had something to look at while waiting for his family.
+Milton didn’t get why she bothered, that freak never said a word, but at least Milton had something to look at while waiting for his family.

 Then she walked in.
-Milton couldn’t believe how tall she’d gotten.
-No longer that little tom-boyish rugrat who visited not that long ago, Clarice was becoming a woman.
-All the other inmates as well as some of the guards watched her figure approach the table he sat at.
+Milton couldn’t believe how tall she’d become.
+No longer the little tom-boyish rugrat who visited not that long ago, Clarice was becoming a woman.
+All the other inmates as well as some of the guards watched her figure approach his table.
 Milton knew full well what they were thinking, and he wanted to rip their spleens out for it.

 Milton’s parents came in behind her.
 It was always a relief to see them.
 They both looked well, but Milton could see they were getting up there in age.
 After talking for a while about how everyone in the family was doing and the usual small talk, Clarice handed Milton a book.
-In a way, Milton was relieved to see at least one thing remained about Clarice.
-He was also excited to receive this book, being a longtime fan of Robert Bloch who was disappointed the library didn’t get his newest novel.
-After thanking her he asked, “How did you like it?” safely betting she’d already read it.
+In a way, Milton was relieved to see at least one thing about Clarice hadn’t changed.
+He was also excited to receive Clarice’s book, being a longtime fan of Robert Bloch who was disappointed the library didn’t stock the latest novel.
+After thumping through its pages he asked, “How did you like it?” safely betting she’d already read it.

-“Brett Eliss’s book was better.” was her answer.
+“Brett Eliss’s book was better.” was Clarice’s answer.

 “You just liked that one because of all the gore.”
-Walter chimed in.
+Whitman chimed in.
 Milton laughed in agreement.

-“Really,” Clarice replied to her family in all seriousness.
-“You think I’m that shallow.
-“Bloch’s character is just a lonely motel owner with mommy issues.
+“Really, you think I’m that shallow.”
+Clarice replied to her family with utter seriousness.
+“Bloch’s character is simply a lonely motel owner with mommy issues.
 American Psycho is an exploration of the dehumanizing effects of capitalism.”
-Continuing her dissertation on the novel, she described the main character, explaining, “Patrick’s descent into madness is caused by his view of everything and everyone around him to be seen as a commodity, to be bought, used, and disposed of.”
+Continuing her impromptu dissertation on the two novels, Clarice gave an analysis of each book’s main character.
+“Patrick’s descent into madness is caused by his view of everything and everyone around him to be seen as a commodity, to be bought, used, and disposed of.”

 “You can see why she’s so popular with the boys.”
-Walter joked,
+Whitman joked,

 “Grandpa!”
 She objected.

-Noticing how others in the room occasionally glancing at his niece’s legs, Milton asked “Speaking of which, any boys caught your eye.”
+Noticing the other adults in the room occasionally glancing at his niece’s legs, Milton asked “Speaking of which, any boys caught your eye.”

 “Oh, yeah, tell him about Darryl.”
 Emily excitedly butted in.

 “Yeah, she was all disappointed when she had to postpone because we were coming here first.”
-Walter said.
+Whitman said.

-“No, I wasn’t, I couldn’t wake to see you Uncle Milton” she said, taking her Uncle’s hand.
+“No, I wasn’t, I couldn’t wait to see you Uncle Milton.”
+Clarice said, taking her Uncle’s hand.
 “When I get back, Darryl and I are going to see the new Friday the 13th movie.”

-“Still watching that junk.“ Milton jested.
-Letting go of her hand, he leaned back and said “I suppose that was one good thing about being incarcerated, zero exposure to junk movies.”
+“Still watching that crap.“ Milton jested.
+Letting go of her hand, he leaned back and said, “I suppose that’s one good thing about being incarcerated, zero exposure to junk movies.”
 Milton laughed.

 “Yeah, I know it’s not as good as Halloween.”
-Milton was surprised because he thought she didn’t like that movie.
-However, Milton then saw her obvious sarcasm as her eyes widened and she leaned forward to say “NOT!!!!”
+Milton was shocked hearing this, because Clarice never complimented that movie.
+However, Milton then registered her sarcasm as her eyes widened and she leaned forward to say, “NOT!!!!”

-Milton laughed and said “I’m sure you’ll give me a detailed thesis next time I see you.”
+Milton laughed, saying, “I’m sure you’ll give me a detailed thesis next time I see you.”

 “Oh my god!”
-Clarice said in excitement.
-Milton turned around to see Dr. Pleasance walking away, he got a nice view of her tits as they bounced with each step.
-Milton noticed his father licking his lips as she passed, her hand partly covering her face.
-Clarice had her eye on something different, she watched the two guards escort the large prisoner away.
-Even they seemed a little scared of him.
-She caught a brief glimpse of his face before he turned around and was escorted back to the bloc.
+Clarice suddenly looked away from her Uncle.
+Something evidently caught her eye got her excited.
+Milton turned to see Dr. Pleasance walking away.
+He got a nice view of her tits as they bounced with each stride of her long slender legs.
+Milton saw his father licking his lips as the Dr. passed, her hand covering her face which held a look of despair.
+Then, Milton noticed Clarice had her eye on something else.
+His niece watched two gaurds escort the large prisoner away whom Dr. Pleasaance had come to see.
+While the corerctional officers seemed uneasy and even a little scared of the prisoner, Milton’s niece looked on in awe.
+The family caught a brief glimpse of the infamous inmate’s face before he exited the visiting room and was escorted back to the bloc.
 “Is that the guy from the Baby-Sitter Murders?”
-Some of the guards looked her way as she spoke loudly.
+Everyone in the visitor’s room looked her way as Clarice asked loudly.

 Milton put his finger over his lips indicating for her to hush before nodding his head to answer yes.